CultivateHQ/basic_auth/README.md

 # BasicAuth

 This is an Elixir Plug for adding basic authentication into an application.

-You can either provide a static application configuration or a custom authentication function.
+The plug can be configured to use:

+1) Static username and password in application configuration

+-OR-

+2) Your own custom authentication function

 ## Breaking change